kaizen-ai/kaizenflow/sorrentum_sandbox/spring2024/Spring2024_Data_Streaming_Platform_with_Apache_Kafka/README.md

 1. Create topics and define partitions and replication factors.
 2. Create producers and send messages to the topic.
 3. Create consumers that read and process messages from the topic.
+4. Create schema validation for producer and consumer using Apache Avro as data serialization.
-4. Set up a PostgreSQL database and create a table for storing messages.
+5. Set up a PostgreSQL database and create a table for storing messages.
-5. Create consumers that read and process messages from the topic, and insert them into our database.
+6. Create consumers that read and process messages from the topic, and insert them into our database.
-6. Explore data in our PostgreSQL database.
+7. Explore data in our PostgreSQL database.

 To get started, make sure all the containers are up and running, then
 1. Open your web browser and go to [http://localhost:8888](http://localhost:8888) to access the Jupyter Notebook.